Razke/p06-newsapp/README.md

 This project is stage 1 of a 2 stage project.
 For this stage, create an app to display recent news stories on a topic of your choice using an API.

+Note: the app is using a test key for The Guardian API.
+If the API rate limit has exceeded, you need to add your own API key to the code.

 Presentation images:

 Placeholder|Placeholder|Placeholder